ryandaniels/ansible-role-server-update-reboot/README.md

 ### For Redhat/CentOS/Ubuntu

-Use all defaults to update, reboot server, and wait for server to start up:
+Use all defaults to: update, reboot server, and wait for server to start up:

 ```bash
 ansible-playbook server-update-reboot.yml --extra-vars "inventory=all-dev" -i hosts-dev